CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/README.md

-# OpenEchoSystem.GuardClauses: A Modern .NET Guard Clause Library
+# CosmicLexicon.Foundation.GuardClauses: A Modern .NET Guard Clause Library

-OpenEchoSystem.GuardClauses is a lightweight, performant, and extensible .NET library designed to make your code more robust and readable by simplifying argument validation.
+CosmicLexicon.Foundation.GuardClauses is a lightweight, performant, and extensible .NET library designed to make your code more robust and readable by simplifying argument validation.
 It leverages modern C# features like `[CallerArgumentExpression]` to provide "syntax sugar" that makes guard clauses clean and intuitive.

 # Getting Started